 Legend has it that the ancient Macedonians caught trout on artificial flies while the apostles were throwing their nets into the Sea of Galilee.
 Yet despite its rich history, fly rodding, especially in saltwater, was long considered an oddity.

 But in recent years, everyday anglers looking for a challenge have embraced this fly fishing technique that can trace its origins to Biblical times.

 Today, serious fly fishermen anglers will pay top dollar to catch exotic species such as peacock bass in the Amazon or tiger fish in the Zambezi River.
 But no self-respecting fly fisherman’s life list is complete without a trip to Florida to catch the big three.

 Try your luck with Florida’s big three: tarpon, bonefish and permit

 While anglers fly fish from Pensacola to Naples and Jacksonville to Miami, the Florida Keys is by far the most popular fly rod destination in the state for three simple reasons: tarpon, bonefish and permit.

 Tarpon, the silver king of gamefish, are chrome-bodied brutes that can grow to six feet in length and weigh more than 200 pounds.
 Catching one on a fly is considered the ultimate angling experience for good reason.
 For every ten fish hooked, an angler may only get one fish alongside the boat.

 Year after year, the same anglers return, booking personal guides during the peak seasons for tarpon, permit and bonefish, the gray ghost of the grass flats.
-The water is so clear and the fish are so smart, that a good guide often is the difference between success and failure.
+The water is so clear and the fish are so smart that a good guide often is the difference between success and failure.
 The best guides can book up a year in advance, especially during tournament season.
-So plan early, but the reward is well worth the effort.
+So plan early; the reward is well worth the effort.

 The shallow grass and sand flats off Homosassa are known for big tarpon and the dedicated fly rodders who follow these silver kings with near religious devotion.